-- H Help messages
+- H help messages.

-- Private and public tones
+- Private and public tones.

-- The indicator light

-- The battery indicator (Bodyworn only)
+- The battery indicator (Bodyworn only).

 Read the following sections for information on how to use the above indicators to solve a problem.
 To troubleshoot more specific problems, see Troubleshooting specific problems.

 Help messages